Susan Pizzolato is a poet, editor, and librarian living on the southcoast of Massachusetts.

 2. Manuscript with working title: Patrons, Saints.
 Includes poems about readers, reading, libraries, the physical book as object, book banning, serving the reading public, and the non-readers too, the powerful and the powerless who may just want to use the restroom.

 Chapbook: Give & Take.
-Ampersand Press (Canada).
+Anchorage Press (Canada).

 Poems in Permafrost, Zeugma, The Writer’s Corner, and other journals.